a1abed1a/Tooling/Stage 1/Task2.md

   \
   PyCharm is a great tool with many features that can facilitate development.
 Almost all the functions I use are accessible in VS Code and the only big feature that is not related to remote debugging is VS Code.
   \
   This means that almost all the capabilities of PyCharm with much better performance and pricing (of course) than PyCharm are available in VS Code.
-In the industry, PyCharm is used, but my job in Python will be VS Code.
+In the industry, PyCharm is used, but my job in web development will be VS Code.
   ---
 + Operating System :
   + Linux